C86: Legacy

 Cherry Red's 2014 expanded reissue was marked by an NME C86 show on 14 June 2014 at Venue 229, London W1; acts from the original compilation included The Wedding Present, David Westlake of The Servants, The Wolfhounds and A Witness.

-The 30-year anniversary of C86 saw the original compilation issued in a deluxe gatefold sleeved double-LP edition for Record Store Day 2016.
+Other compilations

-Cherry Red Records issued an imagined sequel compilation titled C87 in 2016, followed by C88, C89 and C90.
+Other record labels, sometimes in collaboration with NME, have, on occasion, released similarly titled albums themed around surrounding years.